Critical Equipment Maintenance: Assessment & Repair

 Criticality A

-Assets in this category should be your business's top priority because their failure can bring your entire operation to a halt or affect multiple production lines.
+Assets in this category should be your business's top priority because their failure can halt your entire operation or affect multiple production lines.

 Criticality B